trujilml/employee-tracker/README.md

 Important: You will be committing a file that contains your database credentials.
 Make sure that your MySQL password is not used for any other personal accounts, because it will be visible on GitHub. dotenv is used.

 You might also want to make your queries asynchronous.
 MySQL2 exposes a .promise() function on Connections to upgrade an existing non-Promise connection to use Promises.
-To learn more and make your queries asynchronous, refer to the npm documentation on MySQL2 (Links to an external site.).

 Bonus
 Try to add some additional functionality to your application, such as the ability to do the following:

 Update employee managers.

-View employees by manager.
+View employees by manager. - have not tried

-View employees by department.
+View employees by department. - clearly working

 Delete departments, roles, and employees.

-View the total utilized budget of a department—in other words, the combined salaries of all employees in that department.
+View the total utilized budget of a department—in other words, the combined salaries of all employees in that department. - not working for my code currently